DianeHu/PantryPal/README.md

 ## Running Flask App Locally

 ### Start up the virtual environment in shell
-how to set up your servers and database, and how to compile and deploy your application.

 Go to the root level of the repository and use the following command (In a shell that is not Git Bash):